What is GA4? — Concept and Structure

 |---|---|

-page_view | When a page loads (enabled by default) |
+page_view | When page loads (enabled by default) |

-scroll | When a page is scrolled 90% or more |
+scroll | When page scrolled 90%+ |

-click | When an external link is clicked |
+click | When external link clicked |

-view_search_results | When a site search results page is viewed |
+view_search_results | When viewing site search results page |

-video_start | When YouTube video playback starts |
+video_start | When starting YouTube video playback |

-video_progress | When YouTube video reaches 10%, 25%, 50%, 75% |
+video_progress | When YouTube video played 10%, 25%, 50%, 75% |

 video_complete | When YouTube video playback completes |

-file_download | When a file is downloaded |
+file_download | When file downloaded |

 3. Recommended Events